krasenslavov/formajs/README.md

 (c) Krasen Slavov | Code released under the [MIT License](https://opensource.org/licenses/MIT).

-\* This project is still in alpha; use it for live or production environments at your own risk.
+\* This project is still in alpha; use it for live or production environments with caution.